One week of advertisements in the classified section.

 “We knew her as Peggy Schroeder,” said Ryan Lee, 43.

-Lee, who lives in La Farge, Wis., went to preschool, grade school and high school with Peggy.
+Lee, who now lives in La Farge, Wis., had grown up in Illinois and went to preschool, grade school and high school with Peggy.

 Peggy’s mother's name was Diane Schroeder, hence the name Peggy Schroeder.
 Her dad, Scott Johnson, wasn’t in the picture; Racine County Sheriff Christopher Schmaling said that Peggy's father is deceased.